Skip to content

 Minor in Spanish for the Professions

 Choose a minor that is specifically designed to help you succeed professionally.
-Broaden your career horizons through courses on the Spanish language and Hispanic cultures for students who are majoring in business, education, or one of the health professions.
+Broaden your career horizons through courses on the Spanish language and Hispanic cultures for students who are majoring in business, education, health professions, social work, and ministry.

-Build the language proficiency and cultural competency you need to effectively communicate and engage with Spanish-speaking communities, including clients, colleagues, students, and patients.
-Take advantage of exciting career opportunities, both at home and abroad.
+Build the language proficiency and cultural competency you will need to effectively communicate and engage with Spanish-speaking communities, including clients, colleagues, students, and patients.
+Take advantage of exciting internship opportunities, both at home and abroad.

-If you want to work in corporate settings, teach in a school classroom, or work with patients in healthcare facilities where Spanish is a primary language, Marian's Spanish for the professions minor is an excellent addition to your plan of study.
+If you want to work in corporate settings, teach in a school classroom, or work with patients in healthcare where Spanish is a primary language, Marian's Spanish for the Professions minor is an excellent addition to your career.

 Gain cross-cultural communication skills related to your chosen profession and develop a global perspective and understanding that employers value.